|Nutritional Guidelines (per serving)|

 Rewarm remaining caramel sauce in the microwave in 30 second intervals.
 Drizzle the caramel on top of the apple mixture and sprinkle with chopped pecans.

-Use any remaining caramel mixture to top individual cheesecake slices.
+Slice into 10 slices and use any remaining caramel mixture to top individual cheesecake slices.
 Enjoy.